jpastuszek/logslash/README.md

 ---
 Serialized with SerDe to all it's supported formats.
 Every Input type implements Event trait and each Port is implemented for it.
+Message and custom fields can be parsed with function that will take value and return iterator of extra fileds.
+Fileds can be renamed before serialization happens.

+Dead Letter Spool
+---
+Specialised for actual event type.
+Actaul event types need to be (de)seserializable for storage.
+We don't want to go through any generic format to not to loose any important details of the message.